shastazazz/maxie.rodeo/_posts/2024-02-19-NewFriend.md

 ---
 layout: blog
-title: "Poem For My New Friend"
+title: "Witch Hazel"
-secrettitle: "Poem For My New Friend"
+secrettitle: "Witch Hazel"
 imagehead: /assets/img/witch_hazel.png
 headalt: "Several yellow flowers on a branch of Witch Hazel.
 The middle flower is the only one in-focus."
 date: 2024-02-19